-His horses now three of them had space to roam.
-The huge red barn was Caroline’s idea bigger than most in the county and maybe the state was deemed necessary by Caroline for horses and hay and a living quarter for farm hands.
-The barn bower held Pops tractor and grandads plow.
-No longer used but sat in the barn with most importance.
+His horses, now three of them, had space to roam.
+The huge red barn was Caroline’s idea.
+It was bigger than most in the county and maybe the state, but was deemed necessary by Caroline for horses, hay, and living quarter for farm hands.
+The barn now held Pops tractor and grandads plow.
+Neither was used, but sat in the barn with most importance.

-Range thought of How when the tornado plowed down the house they rebuilt.
-Caroline fussed over every detail , such as windows and doors and open space.
-Out rustic yet modern home they built together seemed lonely and abandoned when he pulled up.
+Range thought of how the tornado plowed down the house, they rebuilt.
+Caroline fussed over every detail , such as windows, doors and open space.
+It was a rustic yet modern home they built together.
+However, it seemed lonely and abandoned when he pulled uptoday.

 He stepped in the kitchen everything in order and clean.
 He walked on into the bedroom that he had shared with his precious Caroline and all that was left of her was medicine bottles and a closet full of clothes.
 Range laid on the bed and cried himself to sleep.
 Even a man of 55 could cry when the love of his life had passed.

 He woke up at some point and sat on the edge of the bed and listened to his stomach rumble.
 Thunder sounded in the distance as rain fell on the roof.
 He headed into the kitchen for a sandwich.
 This was a normal diet of late with Caroline so sick.
 He flipped on the tv and watched the weather.
 Rain seemed to be in the forecast for the next week.
 Range hoped his crops would be safe.

 He thought about Caroline’s duck family and hoped they were safe.
 She fed them every morning like children.
 She talked to mama duck like they were best friends.
 This mama landed on their pond and birthed three ducklings and Caroline mothered them.
 She had always wanted children but an early hysterectomy prevented that.
 She would cry for days when she would hear of her friends or family having new ones but precious Caroline would never show it to them.
 She would coddle whoever’s child that would let her.